One-Two-Two: Operation

 The building had twenty-two decorated rooms.
 Forty to sixty-five prostitutes worked for 300 clients per day.
 It was open from 4:00 pm to 4:00 am and the sub-mistresses filtered the men at the entrance.
 The girls of the establishment had to have four sex-sessions a day at twenty francs each, excluding tips, and two sessions on Sundays.
 There was also a bar, a refectory for the girls, and a doctor's office.

-There was also a restaurant, the Boeuf à la Ficelle ("beef on a string," named after a recipe of roast beef filet dipped in a broth of vegetables and spices on the end of a string).
-The waitresses wore only high-heeled shoes and a camellia in their hair.
-Guests were welcome for dinner and coffee and to smoke a cigar in a living room afterwards.
-They could chat with girls without the obligation to go further.
+There was also a restaurant, the Bœuf à la Ficelle (lit. 'beef on a string', named after a recipe of roast beef filet dipped in a broth of vegetables and spices on the end of a string).
+The waitresses were naked, except for aprons and high-heeled shoes, with camellias in their hair.
+Guests were welcome for dinner, coffee and cigars.

 German occupation

 The establishment was not affected by rationing.
-Otto Brandl, one of the main officers of the Abwehr in France after September 1940, was involved in the Parisian black market.
-He and captain Wilhelm Radecke ran their black market operations from the One-Two-Two.
+Hermann Brandl, a head of Abwehr operations in France after September 1940, was involved in the Parisian black market.
+He and Wilhelm Radecke ran their black market operations from the One-Two-Two.
+After the Liberation of Paris, Fabienne traded with the Americans, who she remarked were racist.

-After the Liberation of Paris by the allies, Fabienne traded with the Americans.
-She wrote that there were very good people, but also racists.
-She didn't accept that one guy wanted to hit a girl because she was black.